Mulga Podi Recipe

 - Salt - To taste

-- Heat 1/2 tsp oil in a small pan and add 1/2 tsp mustard seeds.
-Wait till the splutter and then turn off the gas.
-Allow to cool.
+- Heat oil in a pan and add mustard seeds.
+Wait till the splutter and then add asafoetida, curry leaves, and red chilies.

-- Transfer all the ingredients above to a grinder.
-Add 1/4 tsp asafoetida, salt to taste, and grind to a slightly coarse powder.
+- Add salt to taste, and grind to a slightly coarse powder.

-- Serve dry or with a few drops of oil, with idli, dosa, or medu vada.
+- Serve the delicious mulga podi, dry or with a few drops of oil, with idli, dosa, or medu vada.